Things I’ve Learned about Being a Content Creator

 1- Content isn’t king, you have to put out content or it won’t happen, but if you don’t have the right video at the right time or to the right group of people you won’t be noticed.
 I’ve seen a lot of content creators struggle with this.
 When you hear content is king they aren’t wrong, but they aren’t fully correct.
 I would say it’s like a blog a thousand blog posts will get you no where if they are short or nothing happens on them.
 Same for almost any place where you create content, if your audience doesn’t want it, then you will not get anything out of that content.
 Even if your content is great, it still might fail.
 The content has to be more than one and done.
 It has to be a part of something a lot bigger than what you might think it needs to be.

 As much as some will dismiss the idea they have other ways to get people there it’s not uncommon to see a group of like minded people on other sites offering content to people there as well.
-It’s the hidden gem to content is king- the king might be the head of everything but (in unkingly fashion) he had to work for the progress he made, and he worked long and hard to get people to follow him.
+It’s the hidden gem to content is king- the king might be the head of everything but (in unkingly fashion) he had to work for the progress he made, and this king worked long and hard to get people to follow him.

 2- Stop celebrating every point.
 At least not in public.
 You’d run the risk of either someone thinking you need to get your head examined, or you risk becoming the butt of everyone’s jokes.
 Don’t be that person.
 There is a time to celebrate every milestone, but do it to the level that is appropriate for where you are at.
 For example YouTube sends a congratulations email to people who have 10,000 subscribers, they don’t send a play button for that.
 No, that is reserved for the people who have 100,000 and beyond.
 So, do get excited you have 100, 1,000 or 5,000 subscribers but focus on the end goal which is getting to say something where a 9-5 job is not needed.